-What is the Generation of Firewall?
+What is the Generation of a Firewall?

-Application Firewall: - As the name itself suggests, it controls and monitors the safety and security of all sorts of applications at different layers.
+Application Firewall: - As the name suggests, it controls and monitors the safety and security of all sorts of applications at different layers.

 How does a Firewall work?

-Filtering Of the Packet
+Filtering data Packet

 Types for the Firewall